AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 }
 ```

-Create a `javascript` file named `additional-resolvers.js` in the same directory as your mesh.
+Create a JavaScript file named `additional-resolvers.js` in the same directory as your mesh.
 Add the following contents to the file:

 <CodeBlock slots="heading, code" repeat="1" languages="js" />